stdlib-examples/project-stripe-coupon-slack-app/README.md

 1. `events/slack/command/create-coupon.js`, the slash command that opens a dialog that creates new coupons.
 1. `events/slack/dialog_submission/apply-coupon.js`, the handler that gets called when you submit the coupon application dialog.
 It calls the Stripe API to update the appropriate subscription.
 1. `events/slack/dialog_submission/create-coupon.js`, the handler that gets called when you submit the coupon creation dialog.
 It calls the Stripe API to create a coupon with the parameters from the dialog.
-1. `events/
+1. `message-menu.js`, the endpoint that retrieves coupon and subscription data from Stripe and populates the menus in the dialog.
+It acts as a data source for the menus within the dialog.

-Before you can deploy the app, you will need to link a Slack app and a Stripe app in **test mode**.
+The final step before deploying the app is linking a Slack app and a Stripe app in **test mode**.

 ### Stripe